I tried AeroPress' biggest rival – is the Wacaco Picopresso any good?

 How does it compare?

 If you’re looking at the Picopresso, you’ll be looking for less expensive, smaller espresso machines.
-That puts the Picopresso in competition with Breville’s Bambino Plus.
-You can see in the image above that they look almost ridiculous on a countertop.
-The Bambino Plus is compact, but it looks like a behemoth next to the Picopresso.
+The section after this one is dedicated to comparing the Wacaco Picopresso and the AeroPress, since that's the question on everyone's lips.
+However, they're not the only two models on the market.
+If you want a compact espresso machine, you'll have also come across the Breville Bambino Plus.
+You can see in the image above that they look almost ridiculous next to each other on a countertop.
+The Bambino Plus is compact, but it looks mammoth next to the Picopresso.
 For taste, there’s nothing between the two in terms of espressos.
 They both made a really good shot.
 Both require you to own either a coffee grinder or pre-ground coffee too.

 If you only wanted to make espressos, I would choose the Picopresso.
 It’s small, portable, and less of an investment.
 It’s also great in the mornings, because it’s close to silent.
 However, if you don’t need your espresso maker to be portable, the Bambino Plus can froth milk and boil water itself.
 It doesn’t need you to power it, nor does it require as much cleaning between coffees.
 Both are brilliant espresso makers, but they serve different people.